Code-Institute-Submissions/CookBook-29/README.md

 * As a user, I would like to be able to register for the web application so I can have my personal environment.
 * As a user, I want to login after I created an account and see my previous inserted information.
-* As a user, I want to be able to search recipes per cuisine.
 * As a user, I want a dashboard that shows the latest recipes added.
-* As a user, I want a dashboard that shows how many recipes per category.
+* As a user, I want a dashboard that shows recipes per category.
 * As a user, I want to see the recipes without log in.
-* As a user, I want to write a review about a recipe.
+* As a user, I want to be able to search recipes
 * As a user, I want the web application to be easy to use.
 * As a user, I want the process to add / edit / delete info to be easy.